 “Due to Pazmany’s great concern for safety his planes were used as trainers because they could be counted on, especially in the hands of young pilots-in-training to respond exactly as expected to in the requirements of flight”.

 Recommended by US Air Force personnel, Nationalist China Taiwan initially committed to build 70 PL-2s as trainers for its military flight school at Kangshan during the early 1970’s.
 At the time, Major-General Chao, Vice-Commander of the Air Academy, indicated that the Academy was most pleased with the results of the program, although it was still in its infancy.
 Major-General T. M. Lee, Commanding General of the Air Technical School, discussed the very substantial savings in airframe costs and a vital saving in training time for airframe mechanics.

 Because the cost of the program was only the plans themselves “Nationalist China may have picked up the smallest bill in history for the design of a military aircraft” and Pazmany’s “yield comes largely from the satisfaction of knowing that many persons consider his aircraft the finest in its class.”

-With the formula set for PL-2 light airplane manufacture, for military and civilian air patrol pilot training, Indonesia, Viet Nam, Thailand, Korea, Pakistan and Sri Lanka began their programs based on Pazmany’s design.
+With the formula set for PL-2 light airplane manufacture, for military and civilian air patrol pilot training, Indonesia, Vietnam, Thailand, Korea, Pakistan and Sri Lanka began their programs using Pazmany’s design.

 The PL-4A is a sport airplane intended to answer the need for a well designed, all-metal airplane which is easy to build, easy to fly, with low initial and operating costs, and folding wings so that it may be towed behind an automobile and stored at home.
 It is a low-wing airplane, VW-powered, with a closed or open cockpit large enough to accommodate even very large persons, and a generous baggage compartment.